PDOK/texel/README.md

 ## TODO

-- [x] loop over the available POLYGON tables in a GeoPackage
-- [x] copy source SpatialReferenceSystem information
-- [x] use chan(feature)
-- [x] move table,column and column order -> struct with methodes
 - [ ] usage of a CLI package
 - [ ] improve error logging/messaging
-- [ ] decide on supporting MULTIPOLYGON
-- [ ] decide if (MULTI)POINT|LINESTRING also are supported
-- [ ] when decide not to support (MULTI)POINT|LINESTRING do we copy the source tables or do nothing at all
 - [ ] build spatial indexed (RTREE for the generated tables)

 ## Inspiration